continuedev/continue/docs/docs/customize/deep-dives/autocomplete.md

 }
 ```

-## Setting up with Ollama (default)
+### Setting up with Ollama (default)

-We recommend setting up tab-autocomplete with a local Ollama instance.
+If you'd like to run your autocomplete model locally, we recommend using Ollama.
 To do this, first download the latest version of Ollama from [here](https://ollama.ai).
 Then, run the following command to download our recommended model:

 ```bash
 ollama run starcoder2:3b